English majors typically take the following courses in the fall semester of their first year:

 We strongly recommend beginning or continuing your study of a foreign language.

-For your fifth course, you can choose what you like.
-You can take a liberal arts elective or a free elective course in a subject of your interest.
+For your fifth course, you can take a liberal arts elective or a free elective course in a subject of your interest.
 Or, you may wish to begin study in a secondary subject area, perhaps for a minor or certificate.
-Some suggestions for courses and subject areas that complement the English major well are below.

 To learn more about the English major, consult the English Department’s website.